vnijs/radiant/inst/base/tools/help/transform.Rmd

 ### Transform command log

-All transformations applied in the _Data > Transform_ tab can be logged.
-If, for example, you apply a log transformation to a numeric variable the following code is generated and put in the _Transform command log_ window at the bottom of your screen when you click the `Store` button.
+All transformations applied in the _Data > Transform_ tab can be _logged_.
+If, for example, you apply a `log` transformation to numeric variables the following code is generated and put in the _Transform command log_ window at the bottom of your screen when you click the `Store` button.

 <pre>
 ## transform variable
-r_data[["diamonds"]] <- mutate_each(r_data[["diamonds"]], funs(log), ext = "_log", price)
+r_data[["diamonds"]] <- mutate_each(r_data[["diamonds"]], funs(log), ext = "_log", price, carat)
 </pre>

-This is an important feature if you need to recreate your results at some point in the future or want to re-run a report with new, but similar, data.
-Even more important is that there is a record of the steps taken to generate a result.
+This is an important feature if you need to recreate your results at some point in the future or you want to re-run a report with new, but similar, data.
+Even more important is that there is a record of the steps taken to generate all results.

 To add commands contained in the command log window to a report in _R > Report_ click the <i title='Report results' class='fa fa-edit'></i> icon.

 ### Filter

 Filter functionality must be turned off when transforming variables.
 If a filter is active the transform functions will show a warning message.
 Either remove the filter statement or un-check the `Filter` check-box.
-Alternatively, navigate to the Data > View tab and click the `Store` button to store the filtered data.
+Alternatively, navigate to the Data > View tab and click the `Store` button to store the filtered data and select the newly create dataset.
 Then return to the Transform tab to make the desired variable changes.

 ### Type